 What should I do if my toothache comes back after antibiotics?

 If your toothache returns after completing a course of antibiotics, this typically indicates that the underlying cause has not been treated.
+The infection may recur because the source — such as deep decay, an abscess, or a damaged tooth — remains.
 It is important to arrange a dental appointment so that the tooth can be examined and an appropriate treatment plan can be discussed.
-Repeated courses of antibiotics without definitive dental treatment are generally not recommended.
+Repeated courses of antibiotics without definitive dental treatment are generally not recommended due to the risk of antibiotic resistance and ongoing damage to the tooth.

 Are there any side effects of dental antibiotics?

 Like all medications, antibiotics can have side effects.
 Common side effects may include gastrointestinal symptoms such as nausea, diarrhoea, or stomach discomfort.
-Some patients may experience allergic reactions.
+Some patients may experience allergic reactions, which can range from mild skin rashes to more serious responses.
 It is important to inform your dentist of any known allergies or medical conditions before antibiotics are prescribed.
+If you experience any unexpected or concerning symptoms while taking antibiotics, contact your prescribing dentist or seek medical advice.
+These potential side effects are one reason why antibiotics are only prescribed when there is a clear clinical need.

 Can a toothache go away on its own without treatment?

 In some cases, mild dental discomfort may settle temporarily, but this does not necessarily mean the underlying problem has resolved.
-A toothache that appears to go away may indicate that the nerve inside the tooth has died, which can lead to a silent infection.
-Conditions such as dental decay do not reverse on their own.
-If you have experienced a toothache, even if the pain has subsided, it is advisable to have a dental examination.
+A toothache that appears to go away may indicate that the nerve inside the tooth has died, which can lead to a silent infection developing at the root tip.
+Conditions such as dental decay do not reverse on their own — they tend to progress over time.
+If you have experienced a toothache, even if the pain has subsided, it is advisable to have a dental examination to check whether any treatment may be needed.

 Is it safe to buy antibiotics online for toothache?

 Purchasing antibiotics online without a prescription is not recommended and may be unsafe.
-In the UK, antibiotics are prescription-only medications, and purchasing them from unregulated sources means there is no guarantee of their quality, safety, or suitability.
-If you are experiencing a toothache, the safest course of action is to contact a dental practice for professional assessment.
+In the UK, antibiotics are prescription-only medications, and purchasing them from unregulated sources means there is no guarantee of their quality, safety, or suitability for your specific condition.
+Taking the wrong antibiotic, incorrect dosage, or unnecessary medication can be harmful and contributes to antibiotic resistance.
+If you are experiencing a toothache, the safest course of action is to contact a dental practice for professional assessment and advice tailored to your individual situation.

 Conclusion